cyberhiker/compliance-docs/IR-Policy.md

  * Provides metrics for measuring the incident response capability within the organization;
  * Defines the resources and management support needed to effectively maintain and mature an incident response capability
  * Reviewed and approved by the [Company Name] Infrastructure Manager and ISSM;
-* Distribute copies of the incident response plan to all designated incident response POCs, [Company Name] managers and system owners
+* [Company Name] distributes copies of the incident response plan to all designated incident response POCs, [Company Name] managers and system owners
-* Review the incident response plan at least on an annual basis and update the incident response plan to address system/organizational changes or problems encountered during plan implementation, execution, or testing
+* [Company Name] reviews the incident response plan at least on an annual basis and update the incident response plan to address system/organizational changes or problems encountered during plan implementation, execution, or testing
-* Communicate incident response plan changes to all designated incident response POCs  and [Company Name] managers and system owners
+* [Company Name] communicates incident response plan changes to all designated incident response POCs and [Company Name] managers and system owners.
-Protects the incident response plan from unauthorized disclosure and modification
+* [Company Name] protects the incident response plan from unauthorized disclosure and modification

 ### 4.8 Information Spillage Response
 * [Company Name] responds to information spills by: